intermine/im-tables/README.markdown

 Copyright
 ----------

-The copyright on this work is help by Alex Kalderimis and InterMine
+The copyright on this work is held by Alex Kalderimis, InterMine, and all other authors who have contributed to this repository.